MinchinWeb/prjct/README.rst

 will be kept elsewhere.
 Nothing is a attempted (yet) with either calendared items or the 'tickler' file he mentions in the book.
 A 'waiting for' list can quasi implemented by assigning the tasks in question a (W) priority.
-Reference materail is intended to be kept elsewhere.
+Reference material is intended to be kept elsewhere.
 The 'someday/maybe' project list is designed, ultimately, to be supported.

 Version History